[Previous page From 1800-1900 ] [You are now on a page filed as: Timelines - From 1700-1800] [Next page Timelines - From 1600-17000]

 1791: Publication by Thomas Paine of part one of his radical book, The Rights of Man.

 1790: USA: Two Quaker petitions arrive to the House of Representatives in February 1790, prompting a debate on slavery.
 The USA now has about 700,000 black slaves.
-Charles Pinckey of South Carolina said: "South Carolina and Georgia cannot do without slaves."
+Charles Pinckney of South Carolina said: "South Carolina and Georgia cannot do without slaves."

 1790: Rediscovery of one of Mexico's greatest relics of Aztec times, a 24-tonne calendar wheel stone, which the Spanish had long before buried.
 It is uncovered during repair work on the Metropolitan Cathedral.